-- (a) Solicitation requirements. - (1) When you require bid samples, require bidders to submit samples produced by the manufacturer whose products will be supplied under the contract. - (2) The FAR limits use of bid samples to cases where you cannot describe some characteristics of a product adequately in the specification or purchase description.
+- (a) Requirements for samples in invitations for bids. - (1) When bid samples are required, the contracting officer shall require bidders to submit samples produced by the manufacturer whose products will be supplied under the contract. - (2) The FAR limits use of bid samples to cases where the contracting officer cannot describe some characteristics of a product adequately in the specification or purchase description.
 This usually applies to subjective characteristics.
-You may determine that you need to examine objective characteristics of bid samples to determine the responsiveness of a bid.
-Base your determination on past experience or other valid considerations.
-In the solicitation, separately list "Subjective Characteristics" and "Objective Characteristics." - (3) A sample provision appears at 552.214-72, Bid Sample Requirements.
-You may use this provision as shown or modify it to fit the circumstances of a procurement. - (b) Handling and disposition of samples. - (1) Retain samples from accepted bids for the period of contract performance.
-If you have no outstanding claims regarding the contract, dispose of the samples at the end of the contract term following the bidder's instructions. - (2) If you anticipate a claim regarding the contract, retain the bid samples until the claim is resolved. - (3) Retain samples from unsuccessful bids until you make award.
-After award, dispose of these samples following the bidder's instructions. - (c) Using bid samples.
-Include the information required by FAR 14.202-4(e) in the solicitation.
-Provide the number, size, and full description of samples with instructions on how to submit bids.
-List the characteristics that you will examine.
-The list needs to include any aspect of the bid sample the acquisition team will examine to determine the product(s) acceptability.
+The contracting officer may determine that there is a need to examine objective characteristics of bid samples to determine the responsiveness of a bid.
+The contracting officer should base the determination on past experience or other valid considerations.
+In the solicitation, separately list "Subjective Characteristics" and "Objective Characteristics." - (3) A provision appears at 552.214-72, Bid Sample Requirements.
+This provision may be modified to fit the circumstances of a procurement. - (b) Handling bid samples.
+(1) Samples from accepted bids must be retained for the period of contract performance.
+If there are no outstanding claims regarding the contract, the contracting officer may authorize disposal of the samples at the end of the contract term following the bidder's instructions. - (2) If the contracting officer anticipates a claim regarding the contract, the contracting officer shall require that the bid samples be retained until the claim is resolved. - (3) The contracting officer shall require that samples from unsuccessful bids be retained until award.
+After award, these samples may be disposed of following the bidder's instructions.